min69u/Reforestation/README.md

-## I thought about going on an all-almond diet.
-But that's just nuts.
+## The first time I got a universal remote control I thought to myself, "This changes everything"